 1965.

 An extraordinary archive of material relating to Tolkien's collaboration with Donald Swann in the production of The Road Goes Ever On.
 The Archive comprises, 1.
-The original holograph manuscript for Tolkien's Notes and Translations section and the dustwrapper design of The Road Goes Ever On, which includes two calligraphic manuscript poems in Tengwar script (used for the design of the front a back covers of the. dustwrapper):i.
+The original holograph manuscript for Tolkien's Notes and Translations section and the dustwrapper design of The Road Goes Ever On, which includes two calligraphic manuscript poems in Tengwar script (used for the design of the front and back covers of the dustwrapper):i.
 "Namárie" or Galadriel's Lament, 13 lines and two lines of title in black and red calligraphy on one page.ii.
 "A Elbereth Gilthoniel", five lines plus a two lines title in black and red calligraphy on one page.iii.
 Accompanying Text: 13 pages on eight leaves of closely written autograph manuscript (approx 4000 words in total), plus two pages in facsimile providing a translation and commentary on the two Elvish poems.2.
 21 letters by Tolkien (14 autograph, six typed and one telegram) to Donald Swann, of varying lengths from 1965-1973 forming an extensive discussion on Swann's settings of Tolkien's poetry, in total 39 pages and approx. 7500 words.

 An extraordinary archive of manuscripts and letters relating to the songs and poems Tolkien wrote for Lord of the Rings and the collaboration with Donald Swann which led to the publication of The Road Goes Ever On.
 Swann explains the origins of his association with Tolkien in his foreword to The Road Goes Ever On.